herpiko/AmanKata/HOWITWORKS.md

 #### Join Current Established Group Session

 * Upon opening /chat page, the client sided JS asks to AmanKatakata server if there are some group from which he/she is joined in it.
+(SocketIO: onRequestGroupSession)
 * If there is, open new JS tab for every group session.